gatherspiel/development/CONTRIBUTING.md

 # Set up your local enviornment

 For first time contributors, it is recommended to start with just running the UI.
-THe UI uses mock responses for API endpoints.
+The UI uses mock responses for API endpoints.

 ## Set up the UI